 - A. Responsibilities of the Company.

 - Policy Issuance and Maintenance.
 The Company must meet all requirements of the Financial Control Plan and any guidance issued by FEMA.
 The Company is responsible for the following:

 - a.
 Compliance with Rating Procedures.

 - b.
 Eligibility Determinations.

 - c.
 Policy Issuances.

 - d.
 Policy Endorsements.

 - e.
 Policy Cancellations.

 - f.
 Policy Correspondence.

 - g.
 Payment of Agents' Commissions.

 - h.
-Fund Management, including the receipt, recording, disbursement, and timely deposit of NFIP funds.
+Fund management, including the receipt, recording, disbursement, and timely deposit of NFIP funds.

-- 2. Claims Processing.
+- 2. The Company must provide a live customer service agent that (1) is accessible to all policyholders via telephone during business days, and (2) can resolve commonplace customer service issues.